 - You want the cheapest hosting plan for your site.

 As your website grows, you may need more control and flexibility over your hosting server.
-In such cases, you can easily upgrade your shared hosting to VPS and Dedicated server.
+In that case, you can easily upgrade your shared hosting to VPS or Dedicated Server hosting.